Leaving a Group Practice

 Opinion of the Texas Medical Association (TMA) Board of Councilors:

-If requested by a patient of that physician, the group practice must inform that physician's patient of the departing physician's new address, and that copies of the patient's medical records may be forwarded to the departing physician's new practice.
-It is unethical for any remaining physicians in the group to withhold such info upon request of a patient.
+If requested by the patient of that physician, the group practice must inform that physician's patient of the departing physician's new address, and that copies of the patient's medical records may be forwarded to the departing physician's new practice.
+It is unethical for any remaining physician member of the group to withhold, or allow to be withheld, such information upon request of a patient.
+Additionally, the fact that a physician leaves a group practice should not cause any patient to be neglected or abandoned.
+It is unethical to interfere with the relationship between the departing physician and his or her patients by withholding information, even when there are other physicians remaining in the group who are qualified to render the necessary care.

 Guidance and Resources